peterjc/thapbi-pict/docs/examples/recycled_water/pipeline.rst

 using the default of ``onebp``.
 With the narrower set of *Phytophthora* sequences and comparatively well sampled database, that was a good default.
-Recall running with the *Phytophthora* defaults gave a taxonomic assignment for 1880048 of 2605870 of 2605870 reads - which was 72% of 2.6 million reads.
+Recall running with the *Phytophthora* defaults gave a taxonomic assignment for 2126870 of 2608541 reads - which was 82% of 2.6 million reads.

-Here with our relatively sparse database, the ``onebp`` method is perhaps overly strict - only 36% of the reads were matched (3577559 of 9956078).
+Here with our relatively sparse database, the ``onebp`` method is perhaps overly strict - only 36% of the reads were matched (3578362 of 9958427).
 However, with the different primer settings, we are examining almost ten million reads (nearly four times as many), so we're doing about twice as well in terms of number of raw reads with a classification.

 Naturally the more lenient or fuzzy ``blast`` based classifier makes even more matches: